 Scenario 1: Installation of Computer Protection

-Solarwinds portal includes a "Push 3rd party software" node.
-Installing with command line installer option for silent install, including the licence voucher in the installer name allows for distributing the Computer Protection.
+The Solarwinds portal includes a "Push 3rd party software" node.
+Installing with a command line installer option for silent install, including the licence voucher in the installer name allows for distributing Computer Protection.

 Scenario 2: Monitoring Windows Devices with Computer Protection

 There are six stock monitoring services related to F-Secure that are available in the Solarwinds MSP portal and also described in their documentation: